 1968: Terry Sawchuk makes 27 saves for his 101st NHL shutout in the Kings' 2-0 victory against the Philadelphia Flyers at the Spectrum.
 It's Sawchuk's first shutout with the Kings, and it extends his NHL record of having at least one shutout to 19 consecutive seasons.

-1986: Denis Potvin of the New York Islanders sets the NHL record for goals by a defenseman when he scores his 271st goal in a 9-2 win against the Toronto Maple Leafs.
+1986: Denis Potvin of the New York Islanders sets the NHL career record for goals by a defenseman when he scores his 271st in a 9-2 win against the Toronto Maple Leafs.
 Potvin surpasses the mark set by Bobby Orr.

 1989: The NHL sets a single-day attendance record when 164,223 fans attend the 10 games on the schedule.
-Eight games are sellouts and 20,002 come to the Saddledome to see the Calgary Flames defeat the Blackhawks.
+Eight games are sellouts and 20,002 fans come to the Saddledome to see the Calgary Flames defeat the Blackhawks.
 Three games end in ties and five others are decided by one goal, including two in overtime.
-Among the one-goal games was the Oilers' 7-6 victory against the Kings at the Forum in Inglewood, California, a game where Los Angeles forward Bernie Nicholls scores his 49th and 50th goals in the Kings' 50th game.
+Among the one-goal games is the Oilers' 7-6 victory against the Kings at the Forum in Inglewood, California, a game where Los Angeles forward Bernie Nicholls scores his 49th and 50th goals in the Kings' 50th game.

-1992: Brett Hull of the St. Louis Blues becomes the second player in NHL history to have back-to-back seasons of 50 goals in 50 games or less when he scores against the Kings in a 3-3 tie in Los Angeles.
+1992: Brett Hull of the St. Louis Blues becomes the second player in NHL history to have back-to-back seasons of 50 goals in 50 games or fewer when he scores against the Kings in a 3-3 tie in Los Angeles.
 The only other player to do so is Gretzky in 1983-84 and 1984-85.